bnomei/kirby3-srcset/readme.md

 - Why is there no `sizes` attribute?
 It is not defined since js lib [lazysizes](https://github.com/aFarkas/lazysizes) can create these on-the-fly based on actual screen size of image. see `autosizes` setting.
 - [Lazyloading with Flickity](https://flickity.metafizzy.co/options.html#lazyload)?
 Do `'prefix' => 'data-flickity-lazyload-'`.
 - Where is the picture element support?
 This plugin v2.x.x versions could do picture element.
 I removed that and focused on a better kribytag and lazyloading to make the plugin simpler again.
+- How do i solve images being loaded pushing content downwards?
+You could use a [technique utilizing padding-bottom on the figure element](https://forum.getkirby.com/t/kirby3-srcset-with-caption/15412/5) to set the ratio of the image.

 ## Works well with